Blogs

 3. Electronics and Computer Engineering

-Electronics and Computer Engineering is the discipline of Electronics Engineering concerned with the effects of electrons in the construction of components, devices, systems, or equipment.
-Electrical engineering is primarily concerned with investigating and applying electricity, electronics, and electromagnetism.
+Electronics and Computer Engineering is the best engineering branch for the future.
+The discipline of Electronics Engineering is concerned with the effects of electrons in the construction of components, devices, systems, or equipment.
+Electrical engineering is primarily concerned with investigating and applying electricity, electronics and electromagnetism.
 The integration of electrical engineering and computer science to establish computer systems is known as electronics and computer engineering.

-According to the US Bureau of Labour, the employment of electrical and electronics engineers is projected to grow by 7% by 2030.
-Career opportunities after completing Electronics and Computer Engineering degree or program are many.
+According to the Bureau of Labour Statistics, the employment of electrical and electronics engineers is projected to grow by 9% by 2033.
+Career opportunities after completing an Electronics and Computer Engineering degree or programme are many.
 Here are a few of them mentioned:

 • System control engineer